Need some destination inspiration for Portugal? Here’s my guide to 37 of the must visit landmarks in Portugal.

 Inside, it’s romantic.
 Clap your eyes on gilded and richly-decorated furnishings, tapestries, exquisite artworks, and other little “discoveries” from other countries.
 Don’t miss the queen’s chapel, home to Portugal’s only El Greco painting.

 The palace is about a 25 minute uphill walk from Belem.
 From Lisbon, you can also take tram 18E or several buses from downtown, including #760 from the Praça do Comércio.
 But it’s worth the effort.
 It’s an underrated hidden gem in Lisbon.

 12. Batalha Monastery, Batalha

-In Batalha, you'll be dazzled by the Dominican Monastery of Santa Maria de Vitoria.
-The ornate UNESCO-listed complex has Gothic and Manueline elements.
+In Batalha, you’ll be dazzled by the Dominican Monastery of Santa Maria de Vitoria.
+This ornate UNESCO-listed landmark in Portugal has Gothic and Manueline elements.
 Building began in 1388 and continued for centuries.

 The historic structure was built to celebrate a pivotal 1385 battle, when Portugal overcame the mighty Spaniards in the Battle of Aljubarrota.
 The monastery and its church, the symbol of Portugal’s national pride, were built by Portugal’s prolific builder King Joao I, whose tomb is inside.

 Characteristic of Gothic-Manueline architecture, you’ll be delighted by the intricate carved floral and marine elements.
 The monastery is a must see for lovers of architecture, history, religion, or warfare.
 You can visit the church for free, but must pay to see the beautiful cloisters.

 READ: Day Trips From Lisbon